DUI Defense Lawyer Summit County, CO

 Call a Summit County, CO DUI Defense Lawyer Now

 If you have been arrested and charged with a third DUI, you are advised to turn to an experienced DUI defense lawyer for help.
-The right lawyer can begin to craft a strong defense that supports you and gather important evidence that helps your case.
+The right lawyer can begin to craft a strong defense that supports you and gathers important evidence that helps your case.
 Let us investigate your situation and help to determine a defense that supports your rights and freedoms.
 Depending on the circumstances of your case, we may challenge:

 - Whether the initial stop was legal